inahanninger/Adder/README.md

 ## Future improvements:

-* I wanted to get the root call to return a html response template (using Jinja2) so I could display some html of the math problem and possibly allow the user to submit via that UI... to start creating some of the front end but I ran out of time to be able to get that working properly
 * After some extra consideration, it might have been better to design the database and data models more centered around "Player" objects, rather than "Submission", i.e. have the db store players and then use a PUT call to update the player entry with a new submission/score with every challenge, rather than storing submissions only.
 This would make retrieving statistics for users a lot more efficient since we would just need to query for the player_id as opposed to filtering the submissions data for all with the specific player_id.
-* I didn't finish adding all tests for each API, and if I had more time would finish that off!